fence-io/website/content/articles/networking/linux-network-namespace/index.md

 172.16.0.40 dev clink3 lladdr 52:45:d1:3a:b3:32 REACHABLE
 ```

-In this specific output, we observe that `app3` has a neighbor device with the IP address `172.16.0.40` (app4), accessible through the `clink3` interface.
-The MAC address (Link Layer address) of this neighbor device is identified as `52:45:d1:3a:b3:32`.
+In this specific output, we see that `app3` has a neighbor device with the IP address `172.16.0.40` (app4), accessible through the `clink3` interface.
+The MAC address (L2 address) of this neighbor device is identified as `52:45:d1:3a:b3:32`.
 Furthermore, the state of this entry in the neighbor cache is marked as `REACHABLE`, indicating that the MAC address is presently known and accessible.

-When two devices within the same L2 segment, such as `app3` and `app4` connected via the bridge, need to communicate, they rely on MAC addresses.
-The `ARP table` entries play a crucial role in this process by actively providing the necessary MAC destination address for constructing the L2 frame.

 After establishing the connection between `app3` and `app4`, it's now time to enssure the connectivity between the host (root network namespace) and both `app3` and `app4`.
 First, let's attempt to ping `app3` from the root network namespace.